 - Competent golfers can take day memberships at the 18-hole Broadway Golf Club

 - Broadway has a rich history of arts and crafts.
 Visit the Broadway Museum & Art Gallery for exhibitions, talks, children's trails and art classes

 - Or head to the Gordon Russell Design Museum, which celebrates the work of the 20th-century furniture designer

 - Cheltenham or Shakespeare's Stratford-Upon-Avon are around a 30-minute drive

 Activities on site or nearby include:

-This apartment is very much a romantic bolt-hole, but kids will also love the feeling of stepping back in time if you want to bring the family along.
+This apartment is more of a romantic bolthole, but we think some kids will love it here - the feeling of stepping back in time - if the bed arrangement (2 double bedrooms + cot on request) works for you.
 Keep in mind that this building has been lovingly restored, so little ones will need to be supervised at all times.
-A baby cot is available, but no other equipment is provided.
+Besides the cot, no other baby or child equipment is provided.

 Teens (over 12)

 Family friendly accommodation: